TrellixVulnTeam/swahilipython_SCMU/Doc/library/http.cookiejar.rst

 The :mod:`http.cookiejar` module defines classes for automatic handling of HTTP cookies.
-It is useful for accessing web sites that require small pieces of data -- :dfn:`cookies` -- to be set on the client machine by an HTTP response from a web server, and then returned to the server in later HTTP requests.
+It is useful for accessing web sites that require small pieces of data -- :dfn:`cookies` -- to be set on the client machine by an HTTP response kutoka a web server, and then returned to the server in later HTTP requests.

 Both the regular Netscape cookie protocol and the protocol defined by